 Roasted Eggplant Curry

-- 1 small fresh hot chili, seeded and minced
+- 1 to 2 small fresh hot chile peppers seeded and minced

 - 1 teaspoon ground cumin